iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### Tools

-To access the IOTA-Core tools, you can use the following command:
+To access IOTA-Core tools, you can use the following command:

 ```sh
 docker compose run iota-core tool <tool-name>